APCA

 - The apca-w3 repo has the pre-release public beta which is intended to eventually be licensed under the W3C license.

-- This iteration has been stable since February 2021, future iterations are planned and in development.
+- This iteration has been stable since February 2021, future iterations are planned and in development, primarilly for feature enhancements.

-- While it is still pre-release beta, the general functioning is demonstratively useful.
+- While it is still a public beta, the general functioning is demonstratively useful.

 - There are a variety of lookup tables that can be used to relate a contrast to a recommended font size and weight.

-- Rounding the contrast to an integer is allowed, and interpolation can be used with a lookup table.
+- Rounding the contrast to nearest whole number is allowed, and interpolation can be used with a lookup table.

 - These are for comparison purposes only, and should not be used as conformance levels or design guidance.

-- Unlike WCAG_2, APCA is polarity aware, so the BG and TEXT colors must be sent to the correct inputs.
+- Unlike WCAG_2, APCA is polarity aware, so the BG and TEXT colors must be sent to the correct inputs for accurate contrast prediciton.

 Please feel free to use the discussion area for any questions or comments.